 You need the ‘keytool’ command to be available on your system so that you can generate a keystore file for your app.
 This should be available on most Linux systems or can be found using yum/apt-get style deployment tools.
 If it is not available, you can get the tool by downloading and installing Java on your system (https://java.com/) and then running it from the command line or terminal.

-This will create a file called appname.keystore which is needed for the build and publish system.
-The items in bold will need to be replaced with your information:
+This is a one line command even though it is split in this document.
+This will create a file called myapp.keystore which is needed for the build and publish system.
+The keys in bold will need to be replaced with your information:

-MyCountryCode – The two character country code for the country where your organization is based, such as US or NZ.
+The two character country code for the country where your organization is based.

-mypassword – Make up a new secure password for the keystore.
-Note: this password can NOT be changed or decrypted so you must record it for later.
+A secure password for the keystore.
+Note: this password can NOT be changed or decrypted so you need to make sure it is remembered and secure.

-- The Password that you entered when creating the keystore file
+- The Password that you entered when creating the myapp.keystore file

 - The ProjectID that you discovered from the creation step.